 Arch Wood Protection, which supplies chemicals used in the pressure-treating process, backs the use of pressure-treated wood in raised gardens, too.
 Here's what they say: "Thousands of applications [of preserved wood in gardens], plus many laboratory studies, enable us to say with confidence that there is no cause for concern from harmful uptake of preservative ingredients into fruits or vegetables."
 Dunn Lumber's pressure-treated lumber is supplied by Exterior Wood, which uses Arch Wood Protection chemicals.

 Another great study about using treated wood in a produce garden is a 2014 study in the European Journal of Wood and Wood Products.
 Their study used planter beds made of treated and non-treated woods along with the same soils and the same types of plants, and then compared copper accumulation between them.
 They found no statistical difference in copper accumulation between the two types of planter beds.
 That study made me feel better about using pressure-treated wood for a veggie planter.
 In fact, I recently built a raised bed in my backyard using pressure-treated wood—and one of my two pugs (pictured above) loves to get into the vegetables as they're growing—and I have no safety concerns whatsoever.

 Cedar and juniper—as well as other materials—are fantastic for building raised beds, and if you feel safer using those, you absolutely should!
-Next to cedar and juniper, pressure-treated lumber is treated with safe chemicals that may make some feel uncomfortable, but it’s an affordable, readily available lumber that—with a lifetime warranty!—will last the longest of the three.
+Next to cedar and juniper, pressure-treated lumber is treated with safe chemicals that may make some feel uncomfortable, but it’s an affordable, readily available lumber that will last the longest of the three.